woodrush/lambdalisp/README.md

 When run on a lambda calculus interpreter that runs on the terminal, LambdaLisp presents a REPL where you can interactively define and evaluate Lisp expressions.
+These interpreters automatically process the Mogensen-Scott string-to-lambda encoding for handling I/O through the terminal.
 Supported interpreters are:

 - The [521-byte lambda calculus interpreter](https://justine.lol/lambda/) written by Justine Tunney